-This publication is for the administrator responsible for installing and configuring Cisco Aironet CB21AG Wireless LAN Adapters (cardbus), Cisco Aironet PI21AG Wireless LAN Adapters (PCI card) and the Aironet Desktop Utility (ADU) in multiple PCs.
+This publication is for the administrator responsible for installing and configuring Cisco Aironet IEEE 802.11a/b/g Wireless LAN Client Adapters (CB21AG and PI21AG) in multiple PCs.
 The installer should be familiar with computing devices and with network structures, terms, and concepts.

-This publication describes the Cisco Aironet CB21AG and PI21AG Client Administration Utility (hereafter referred to as ACAU) and provides instructions for installing the ACAU and creating, modifying, exporting, or importing administrative overrides and profiles for CB21A cardbus and PI21A PCI cards on PCs running a Windows operating system.
+This publication describes version 2.5 of the Cisco Aironet CB21AG and PI21AG Client Administration Utility (hereafter referred to as ACAU).
+It provides instructions for installing ACAU and using it to set software installation options and create configuration profiles for CB21AG and PI21AG client adapters on computers running Windows 2000 or XP.

 This guide contains the following sections:

-"Using the ACAU," describes the features of the ACAU and how to use them to create and manage configuration files and profiles.
+"Using ACAU," describes how to use ACAU to create or modify configuration files and manage profiles.

-"Declarations of Conformity and Regulatory Information," provides declarations of conformity and regulatory information for the Cisco Aironet CB21AG and PI21AG Wireless LAN Client Adapters.
+"Declarations of Conformity and Regulatory Information," provides declarations of conformity and regulatory information for the CB21AG and PI21AG client adapters.

-"Channels, Power Levels, and Antenna Gains" lists the IEEE 802.11a, b and g channels supported by the world's regulatory domains as well as the maximum power levels and antenna gains allowed per domain.
+"Channels, Power Levels, and Antenna Gains" lists the IEEE 802.11a, b, and g channels supported by the world's regulatory domains as well as the maximum power levels and antenna gains allowed per data rate.

-"Error Messages" lists error messages generated by the ACAU.
-Each message contains an explanation and recommended action you can take to eliminate the error.
+"Error Messages" lists error messages generated by ACAU.
+This appendix explains each message and provides a recommended action.

 This publication uses the following conventions to convey instructions and information: